 The mother laughed and the baby laughed.
 Ha ha ha look at us, tied together and not at all worried about sneaky Freya and the cushy little accounts number.
-Then the fat one shrieked, “Oh my God!” but Joe didn’t see what that was about because something was whipping around his legs like a propeller and every breath he took sucked brick dust into his lungs instead of air.
+Then the fat one shrieked, “Oh no not again!” but Joe didn’t see what that was about because he knew the same terrible thing was whipping around his legs like a propeller and every breath he took sucked brick dust into his lungs instead of air.
 When he opened his eyes the shop upstairs was shaking itself to bits in the middle of the cafe floor.
 Hand-painted trinkets and tie-dyed scarves hung alongside the pink batts and wrapped around the ripped stainless steel of the extractor fan casing.

 There had to be a door.
 He came in the door.

 “Espresso to go,” he’d said waiting so long he was forced to look at his watch to make them hurry up.
 He was about to walk out when the girl behind the counter slapped the lid on his coffee and said, “Shit!” because it was bouncing all over the place and she knew that wasn’t a good thing.

 He couldn’t get up because something big had bent him double.
 The baby was bawling and alarms were going off all over the place.
 Shut up! he shouted in his head.
 Just let me think.
 He pushed up against the beam but his best clean lift was 90kg and whatever was sitting on his shoulders was a lot more than that.
 Off to one side there was a gap in the rubble.
 He poked through an arm, a redistribution of weight and the rest of him followed.
 No thoughts about anything just where to put the next part of him as he wormed his way through the creaking mass of timber and bricks on the floor.